• Skip to primary navigation

 Toppings

-• 2 tablespoon Mayonnaise
+• 2 tbsp Mayonnaise

 • Lime juice

-• 2 tablespoon Cotija cheese or parmesan
+• 2 tbsp Cotija cheese, or parmesan

-• 2 tablespoon Fresh cilantro
+• 2 tbsp Fresh cilantro

 • New Mexico chile powder

-• 1 teaspoon Kosher salt
+• 1 tsp Kosher salt (affiliate link)

-• 1 teaspoon Pepper
+• 1 tsp Pepper

-• 2 Limes cut into wedges, for squeezing
+• 2 Limes, cut into wedges, for squeezing

 Instructions